matrix-org/matrix-spec-proposals/proposals/3077-multi-stream-voip.md

 ### Backwards compatibility

-If the field `sdp_stream_metadata` is missing, clients should ignore any new incoming streams (i.e. they should use the first one).
+During the initial invite and answer exchange clients find out if the field `sdp_stream_metadata` is missing.
+If it is not present in the event sent by the oponent, the client should ignore any new incoming streams (i.e. it should use the first one) and it shouldn't send more than one stream.

 ## Alternatives